kaiserbergin/NBomber.Website/src/docs/docs/json-config.md

 }
 ```

 In order to load such config into NBomber test, you should use `NBomberRunner.loadConfig`.
 After this, NBomber will apply the loaded configuration.
+You can read more about loading configs [here](general-concepts#load-configuration-file).

 <Tabs
   groupId="example"